 #6.
 Pick your time management technique

 If you want to optimize the way you or your team use the working hours, you can look into some of the popular time management techniques.
 We’ve prepared an entire post on this topic, which reviews and summarizes 18 different techniques you can use to create your ideal time management plan.

 Track Your Time on the Go

 Time Management Made Easy With Hubstaff

-Time management apps: the top hand-picked choices
+Time management apps: the top choices for productive teams